 Decorative Arts & History

 SOLDIERS AT HOME AND ABROAD

-Activity Book for Schools 4
+Activity Book for Families

 Horsepower

-More than 100 years ago, army horses filled the Irish town of Athy.
+Over 100 years ago, army horses filled the Irish town of Athy.
 Look in this picture for different kinds of horses, such as - a fine horse for an officer, horses for all the cavalry soldiers, a white horse for the trumpeter, and even a horse pulling a carriage.

+Find the Missing Horses!